The Importance of the Industry

 How to Get There

-- Bachelor's degree in a life science or health-related field.
+- Bachelor's degree in a life science, nursing, or health-related field is the standard entry requirement.

 Clinical Research Associate (CRA)